 Complete guide to the World Series of Poker with key dates, tournament schedule how to enter and buy into the WSOP events.

-The long awaited and much anticipated schedule for the 56th annual World Series of Poker will soon be revealed.
+The long awaited and much anticipated schedule for the 56th annual World Series of Poker has been revealed.
 The series will take place at the linked casinos of the Horseshoe (formerly Ballys) and Paris in Las Vegas from May-July 2025.
-The 2025 schedule is likely to include over 100 bracelet events, the most ever awarded in a single series, up from the 99 that were won in 2024.

 WSOP 2025 Key Information